Helping comes naturally, but do you know the dangers of helping others?

 Exactly.

-Every time you help a person to do something that they need to learn to do for themselves, you’re contributing, without realizing it, to make them feel more incapable.
+Every time you help a person to do something that they need to learn to do for themselves…

-Because feeling able, knowing that one can, is acquired through experience, not through other people’s experience.
+Because feeling able, knowing that one can, is acquired through experience, NOT through other people’s experience.

 It’s no good doing things for others so they feel able.
-It doesn’t work like that.

-They will feel able as they do, they may get it wrong, and do it again, until, over time, they succeed.
+- They may get it wrong, and do it again.

 Danger 2: Making them more insecure